Time Series Convolution

 II.
 Preliminaries

-In this study, we build the modeling concepts of Laplacian convolutional representation (LCR) upon several key ideas from the fields of signal processing and machine learning, including circular convolution, discrete Fourier transform, and fast Fourier transform.
+In this study, we build the modeling concepts of Laplacian convolutional representation (LCR) upon several key essential ideas, including circular convolution, discrete Fourier transform, and fast Fourier transform, from the field of signal processing.
 In the following sections, we will discuss:

 II-A. Circular Convolution